FREE PATTERNS FOR BEGINNERS

 If you want to make your free cross stitch patterns bigger or smaller, you can use this handy cross stitch calculator to work out what fabric count will give you the size you require.

-Let's start this page of printable free cross stitch patterns with a cute little elephant.
+Let's start with a cute little elephant.
 He is small and easy to stitch so will take you just an hour to complete.

 I stitched mine in pink, but you could use more natural colours if you prefer.